-I would take an example of a home loan to compare the two types of banks since most of the terms and conditions remain same for all types of loan.
+I would take the example of a home loan to compare the two types of banks since most of the terms and conditions remain the same for all types of loans.

-NRI settled or working in countries like US, UK, Canada or Australia also prefer private bank home loans due to their ease of approval and online application process.
-Note that if you cannot visit India personally for signing bank loan papers or registering the property, you will need to create a special Power of Attorney attested by Indian Embassy.
-Most states in India require that POA should be registered in India too.
-Find Sample Power or Attorney here.
+NRI settled or working in countries like the US, UK, Canada, or Australia also prefer private bank home loans due to their ease of approval and online application process.
+Note that if you cannot visit India personally for signing bank loan papers or registering the property, you will need to create a special Power of Attorney attested by the Indian Embassy.

-We compare Private Sector Bank (E.g ICICI, HDFC, Citibank etc.) with Public Sector Bank (E.g. SBI, PNB etc.) to understand their loan policies.
+We compare the Private Sector Bank (E.g ICICI, HDFC, Citibank, etc.) with the Public Sector Bank (E.g. SBI, PNB, etc.) to understand their loan policies.

 This article will discuss:

-This fees is charged to analyse, evaluate and do the paperwork for your loan processing.
+This fee is charged to analyze, evaluate, and do the paperwork for your loan processing.
 Even though the bank is selling you the product, they don’t take this cost on them.

 Method 2: Percentage of the total loan amount (0.25% of the total loan amount).

-Most of the private sector bank depend on the their DSA (Direct selling agents) to get the loan consumer to their doorstep, they generally keep this fees high (like 0.50% – 1% ) to pay a cut of this fees to their agents.
+Most of the private sector bank depends on their DSA (Direct selling agents) to get the loan consumer to their doorstep, they generally keep this fees high (like 0.50% – 1% ) to pay a cut of this fees to their agents.